MicrosoftDocs/PowerShell-Docs/developer/hosting/runspace11-sample.md

       // Make the cmdlet private so that it is not accessible. cmdletEntry.Visibility = SessionStateEntryVisibility.Private;

-      // Set the language mode of the initial session state to NoLanguge to
+      // Set the language mode of the initial session state to NoLanguage to
       //prevent users from using language features.
 Only the invocation of
       // public commands is allowed.
       iss.LanguageMode = PSLanguageMode.NoLanguage;